BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 anti-Semite [...]
 I have shown Heidegger’s brain with a mushroom-like tumor growing out of it to make the point. -- Anselm Kiefer

-In his later writings on technology {cite}`heidegger:1954`, which mainly concern us in this essay, Heidegger draws attention to technology’s place in bringing about our decline by constricting our experience of things as they are.
+In his later writings on technology {cite}`heidegger:1954`, which mainly concern us in this section, Heidegger draws attention to technology’s place in bringing about our decline by constricting our experience of things as they are.
 He argues that we now view nature, and increasingly human beings too, only technologically---that is, we see nature and people only as raw material for technical operations.
 We might escape this bondage, Heidegger argues, not by rejecting technology, but by perceiving its danger.